FlorianFrank/MemTestX/software/README.md

 ### PS Software

 The firmware runs on the ZCU102’s Cortex-A53 processor.
 It provides an interface to receive commands via Ethernet from the test scheduler and is capable of parsing the incoming data.
-On the other side, it manages the interaction with the software running on the Programmable Logic (PL).
+On the other hand, it manages the interaction with the software running on the Programmable Logic (PL).
 The firmware transmits the Ethernet-received commands to the PL, monitors execution through the AXI interface, and collects the resulting measurement data, which it then forwards back to the scheduler via Ethernet.

 ### Experiment Scheduler